Sanjay Beach: Dallas Cowboys

 Beach was signed as an undrafted free agent by the Dallas Cowboys after the 1988 NFL draft on April 28.
 After suffering an ankle injury, he was cut before the start of the season on August 19.

 New York Jets

 On April 11, 1989, he signed as a free agent with the New York Jets.
 He was released on August 28.
 On September 6, he was signed to the practice squad, where he spent most of the season.
 On October 13, he was activated for the sixth game against the New Orleans Saints.
+Beach became the first player of Indian descent to play in the NFL.
 On October 17, he was released and re-signed to the practice squad one day later on October 18.

 San Francisco 49ers (first stint)

 On March 21, 1990, he signed as a free agent with the San Francisco 49ers.
 He was released on August 31.
 He was signed to the practice squad on October 1, where he remained for the rest of the season.

 In 1991, he appeared in all 16 games as a reserve wide receiver, behind Jerry Rice, John Taylor and Mike Sherrard.
 He posted 4 receptions for 43 yards (10.8-yard avg.), 10 punt returns for 53 yards and 2 kickoff returns for 37 yards.